 About the Author

 Susannah M. Cyrus is a writer, editor and marketing consultant.
-She is an Editor and Contributing Writer for TCK Publishing, an independent book publishing company.
-She is also a manager for the Publishing Profits Podcast show where we interview bestselling authors, publishers and agents on their strategies for success.
+She is a Contributing Writer for TCK Publishing, an independent book publishing company.
 Susannah is passionate about helping people more effectively express themselves.
 She has a B.A. in English Literature from the University of Colorado in Boulder, CO and is a stickler for quality communication.
-When she isn’t editing manuscripts or working on her own writing projects, she is probably outside
+When she isn’t editing manuscripts or working on her own writing projects, she is probably outside enjoying nature.